xtroon/DrawForge-Collaborative-app/Readme.md

-# Scribbly - Collaborative Whiteboard
+# DrawForge - Collaborative Whiteboard

-Scribbly is a lightweight, interactive collaborative whiteboard application built with React and HTML5 Canvas.
+DrawForge is a lightweight, interactive collaborative whiteboard application built with React and HTML5 Canvas.
 It allows users to freely express their ideas through various drawing tools and shape creation.

 ## 🚀 Features